 In addition to reducing sugar intake, it’s essential to consume foods that help strengthen tooth enamel.
 Calcium and vitamin D are vital for healthy teeth and bones.
 Dairy products like milk, cheese, and yogurt are excellent sources of calcium, which helps protect tooth enamel and maintain the strength of your teeth.
 Vitamin D, found in fortified foods and fatty fish, helps the body absorb calcium more effectively.

 Incorporating these nutrients into your diet can help ensure that your teeth remain strong and resistant to decay.
 Another important nutrient for oral health is phosphorus, which can be found in lean meats, fish, eggs, and nuts.
 Phosphorus works alongside calcium to help rebuild and repair tooth enamel.
-Ensuring that your diet includes sufficient amounts of these nutrients can contribute to your teeth’ overall health and strength.
+Ensuring that your diet includes sufficient amounts of these nutrients can contribute to your teeth’s overall health and strength.

 The Role of Hydration in Oral Health